 Identity-Specific Group Therapy

-There are also different kinds of group therapy for alcohol and drug rehab based on identify of the population, including but not limited to men, women, teenagers, LGBTQIA+ patients, single parents, minorities, and more.
-Each of these populations face different factors that lead to and sustain their substance use, and having a group of people who are experiencing similar obstacles helps facilitate the healing process.
+There are also different kinds of group therapy for alcohol and drug rehab based on an identity of the population, including but not limited to men, women, teenagers, LGBTQIA+ patients, single parents, minorities, and more.
+Each of these populations faces different factors that lead to and sustain their substance use, and having a group of people who are experiencing similar obstacles helps facilitate the healing process.
 These groups mirror the dynamics of general-identity groups and include participation in specific therapeutic techniques and, if applicable, social and recreational activities.
 As the group therapy landscape becomes more and more inclusive, more and more populations are able to access group therapy that speaks directly to them.

 How Long Does Group Therapy Last?